wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Description ==

-This plugin enables the Google AdWords conversion tag to dynamically track the order total of each order in WooCommerce.
-This is important if you want to measure the ROI of each keyword, ad, ad group and the entire AdWords account.
-Other plugins only insert a static AdWords conversion code and therefore are not able to track the order total.
-Sure this can be done in different ways, but for everyone who would like to use this feature with WooCommerce and AdWords in a comfortable way, this is the right plugin.
+This plugin enables Google AdWords conversion value tracking for WooCommerce orders.
+This is important if you want to measure the ROI or your campaigns.

 == Installation ==